Ukraine - Import TariffsUkraine - Import Tariffs

 - Ethyl alcohol and other distillates, alcoholic beverages, beer

 - Tobacco products, tobacco, and manufactured tobacco substitutes

 - Passenger cars, body thereto, trailers, motorcycles, vehicles designed for transportation of 10 persons or more, goods-carrying vehicles

 Excise duties are assessed as a percentage of the sum of the declared customs value, customs duties, and fees paid for importing products.
 Excise rates are in the Article 215 of the Tax Code of Ukraine № 2755-VI.
 Tariffs and excise payment must be made in Ukrainian currency at the Ukrainian National Bank exchange rate effective on the day of payment.

 The VAT rate is 20 percent on most goods.

 Because VAT repayments have historically been a contentious issue, with many foreign companies owed millions of dollars in VAT refunds in 2015 and 2016, the Government of Ukraine introduced significant changes to the VAT refund procedure.
 In January 2017, the Law of Ukraine No. 1797-VIII “On Amendments to the Tax Code of Ukraine and Improving Investment Climate in Ukraine” came into effect.
 This law requires the State Treasury (not Ukraine's tax agency) to process VAT refunds.
-Refunds will now be based on the Register of VAT Refund Claims, which the Ministry of Finance will publish on its official website.
-Also, VAT refunds will be paid automatically in chronological order of the receipt of VAT refund applications.
+Refunds are now based on the Register of VAT Refund Claims.
+Also, VAT refunds are paid automatically in chronological order of the receipt of VAT refund applications.